zapod838/Financial-Analysis/Readme.md

-# Financial Reporting & Analysis with Power BI
+# Financial Analysis with Power BI

-Welcome to the **Financial Reporting & Analysis with Power BI** repository!
+Welcome to the **Financial Analysis with Power BI** repository!
 This project demonstrates a comprehensive financial reporting solution, using **Power BI** to analyze and visualize critical financial data.
 By leveraging **Data Analysis Expressions (DAX)** and robust financial analysis techniques, this project delivers adaptable and interactive visualizations, enabling stakeholders to derive valuable insights from complex datasets.

 ## Features